peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Converts a 32-bit signed integer to an arbitrary-precision integer.
 * `static EInteger FromInt64​(long longerValue)`<br>
  Converts a 64-bit signed integer to an arbitrary-precision integer.
+* `static EInteger FromRadixString​(char[] cs,
+               int radix) char`<br>
+ Converts a sequence of char s to an arbitrary-precision integer in a given radix.
 * `static EInteger FromRadixString​(java.lang.String str,
                int radix)`<br>
  Converts a string to an arbitrary-precision integer in a given radix.
+* `static EInteger FromRadixSubstring​(char[] cs,
+                  int radix,
+                  int index,
+                  int endIndex) char`<br>
+ Converts a portion of a sequence of char s to an arbitrary-precision integer in a given radix.
 * `static EInteger FromRadixSubstring​(java.lang.String str,
                   int radix,
                   int index,
                   int endIndex)`<br>
  Converts a portion of a string to an arbitrary-precision integer in a given radix.
+* `static EInteger FromString​(char[] cs) char`<br>
+ Converts a sequence of char s to an arbitrary-precision integer.
 * `static EInteger FromString​(java.lang.String str)`<br>
  Converts a string to an arbitrary-precision integer.
+* `static EInteger FromSubstring​(char[] cs,
+             int index,
+             int endIndex) char`<br>
+ Converts a portion of a sequence of char s to an arbitrary-precision integer.
 * `static EInteger FromSubstring​(java.lang.String str,
              int index,
              int endIndex)`<br>